offbynull/learn/Biology/input/input.md

 The last step (refine and iterate) just means that you do it all over again but make changes based on the things you learned from your experiment.
 For example, ...

-* do additional experiments to dig into some aspect deeper.
+* do addit/ional experiments to dig into some aspect deeper.
 * if the hypothesis wasn't supported by the experiment, maybe come up with a new hypothesis.

 ### Hypothesis